 By Black Agenda Report managing editor Bruce A. Dixon

-Bruce A. Dixon is managing editor at Black Agenda Report, and a member of the state committee of the Georgia Green Party.
-Contact him through this site’s contact page, or at email@example.com.
+Bruce A. Dixon is managing editor at Black Agenda Report and a member of the state committee of the Georgia Green Party.
+He can be reached via this site’s contact page, or at bruce.dixon(at)blackagendareport.com.

 Let’s keep this award-winning site going!

 |Yes, audiences applaud us.
 But do you?If yes, then buy us a beer.
 The wingnuts are falling over each other to make donations…to their causes.
 We, on the other hand, take our left media—the only media that speak for us— for granted.
 Don’t join that parade, and give today.
 Every dollar counts.

 |Use the DONATE button below or on the sidebar.
 And do the right thing.
 Even once a year.|

 Use PayPal via the button below.